-A donation of £166k (2020: £101k) was made to the School by Malvern College during the year in recognition of the concessions offered to staff at Malvern College by the School.
+A donation of £194,286 (2021: £166,751) was made to the School by Malvern College during the year in recognition of the concessions offered to staff at Malvern College by the School.

-The Government grant income received totaling £15,354 (2020: £62,076) relates to the Government's Job Retention Scheme as part of their response to COVID-19.
+The Government grant income received totaling £15,354 in 2021 related to the Government's Job Retention Scheme as part of their response to COVID-19.
+There was no such income in the year.

 There are no unfulfilled conditions and the School has not received any other forms of Government assistance.